17 Best Bean to Cup Coffee Machines of 2022

 Up to 5 Beverages at the Touch of a Button

-Produce espresso coffee, espresso lungo, coffee, americano, and hot water at the touch of a button.
+Produce espresso, espresso lungo, coffee, americano, and hot water at the touch of a button.

 Professional Steam Wand

-Relive the authentic traditional Gaggia barista tradition and love wonderful milk texture with the traditional and professional stainless steel steam wand.
+Relive the authentic traditional Gaggia barista tradition and love excellent milk texture with the traditional and professional stainless steel steam wand.

-Thanks to the length and shape, this wand can be used with a wide range of different milk jugs, and milk volumes, and will also dispense hot water for teas and infusions.
+Thanks to the length and shape, this wand can be used with a wide range of different milk jugs, and milk volumes, and will likewise dispense hot water for teas and infusions.

 New Interface with Capacitive Buttons